sireum/v2-website/website-amandroid/src/main/website/source/software.rst

 Amandroid is open sourced under Eclipse Public License v1.0 (EPL).

-Follow instructions in http://amandroid.sireum.org/docs/tutorial.html to learn how to start using and contributing to Amandroid.
+Follow instructions in `Tutorial <http://amandroid.sireum.org/docs/tutorial.html>`__ to learn how to start using and contributing to Amandroid.

 .. sidebar:: Issue Tracker